ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * you don't have to clone the main Ansible repo
 * you don't have to open a pull request
 * you don't have to add tests (though we highly recommend that you do!)
+* you can copy other people's modules and plugins

 This page shows you where to save local modules and plugins so Ansible can find and use them.
 It's easy.
-Drop the module or plugin in the correct "magic" directory and start using it right away.
+Drop the module or plugin in the correct "magic" directory, then use the name of the file as the module name: for example, if the module file is `~/.ansible/plugins/modules/local_users.py`, use `local_users` as the module name.

-.. _distributing_modules:
+.. _local_modules:

 Using Local Modules
 -------------------